Galser/packer-nginx64/README.md

  ```
  vagrant ssh
  ```
  You should see Basic Ubuntu greeting at first line , something like this :
  ```
  Welcome to Ubuntu 18.04.3 LTS (GNU/Linux 4.15.0-55-generic x86_64)
  ```

-Let's check that Nginx indeed running  - at first we can check with the systemd init system to make sure the service is running by typing:
+- Let's check that Nginx indeed running  - at first we can check with the systemd init system to make sure the service is  running by typing:
  ```
  systemctl status nginx
  ```
+ Output :
  ```
  ● nginx.service - A high performance web server and a reverse proxy server
     Loaded: loaded (/lib/systemd/system/nginx.service; enabled; vendor preset: enabled)